BaronOfLulz/SKlearn_wine_predict/README.md

 # Utilizing the model

-After the best model was found and trained, a flask web app was built which analyzes new wine examples using the random forest model and returns the probabilty that the wine is good.
+After the best model was found and trained, a flask web app was built which predicts the quality of new wines using the random forest model and returns the probabilty that a given wine is one of quality.

 ![Entering the details of a wine in web app](Readimages/2.jpg)